 Ability to contact businesses directly through an app is highly prized these days.
 Don’t miss the chance to impress your customers with a state-of-the-art level of customer care.

-Even a simple app will make your business unique, as 91% of small & medium businesses are not yet optimized for mobile, let alone having a mobile app.
+Even a simple app is becoming a necessity, as 48%, nearly half of small & medium businesses are now optimized for mobile.

 Reason #2: Improve online shopping experience for mobile users